 3. Suggestions for increasing the area of Maize crop

 The data in the Table 8 reveals the farmers suggesting to develop best module for control of Fall army worm by the research station (69.83, I), provision of subsidy on inputs (fertilizers, pesticides, weedicides etc.,) by Government (66.60, II) , development and promotion of farm mechanization in Maize crop (seed to seed) to overcome the labour problem (52.97, III), remunerative price for the product by the government (43.03, IV), awareness on innovative technologies such as visual & auditory deterrents to conquer birds and other vertebrate pest(35.33, V) and promotion of drip irrigation in Maize crop to overthrow the water problem (30.23, VI).
-The findings are inline with Soumya (2021).
+The findings are in line with Soumya (2021).

 Table 8.
 Suggestions for increasing the area of Maize crop